patrykpilek/apis-php/README.md

   - [The "exp" (Expiration Time) Claim](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.4)
   - [PHP: time](https://www.php.net/manual/en/function.time.php)
   - add an expiry claim to the access token payload when logging in
+  - throw a custom exception to not accept the JWT if it has expired